Holden Staes: College career

-Notre Dame (2022–2023)
+Notre Dame

-2022 season

-Staes played in 11 games during his rookie season and made his debut against Marshall on September 10, 2022.
-He made the first and only start of his rookie season against North Carolina on September 24.
-He caught his first career pass on October 8 against BYU.
+As a freshman at the University of Notre Dame in 2022, Staes played in 11 games, making his debut against Marshall on September 10, 2022.
+He made his lone start against North Carolina on September 24 and caught his first career pass on October 8 against BYU.

-2023 season

-Staes played in 11 games and made eight starts during his sophomore year.
+As a sophomore in 2023, Staes played in 11 games and made eight starts.
 He caught his first career touchdown on September 2, 2023 against Tennessee State.
-In a game against NC State on September 9, 2023, he logged his best performance of the season with a career-best 115 receiving yards on four catches, including 35 and 40 touchdown receptions.
-On December 1, 2023, Staes entered the transfer portal.
+Staes logged a career-best 115 receiving yards on four catches, including 35 and 40 touchdown receptions, against NC State on September 9.
+On December 1, 2023, he entered the NCAA transfer portal.

-Tennessee (2024)
+Tennessee

-2024 season

 On December 15, 2023, Staes transferred to Tennessee.
 In the 2024 season, he had 15 receptions for 131 yards and a touchdown.

-Indiana (2025)
+Indiana

 Staes transferred to Indiana for the 2025 season.